shobrook/saplings/README.md

 ## Quickstart

-Below is a simple agent equipped with a calculator tool.
-The agent will use Monte Carlo Tree Search (MCTS) to solve math problems.
+Below is a simple agent equipped with a tool for multiplying two numbers together.
+It can solve some tricky multiplication problems using Monte Carlo Tree Search (MCTS) under the hood.

 ```python
 from saplings.examples import MultiplicationTool